struckhat/struckhat/README.md

 ### Hi there 👋

-I'm a sophomore at The University of Georgia studying Computer Systems Engineering.
+I'm currently an undergraduate student at The University of Georgia studying Computer Systems Engineering.

 <!--
 **struckhat/struckhat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.